 There are a few other styles such as Tiki (1950-70), Art Deco (1930-1960), and Mediterranean Revival (1920s) at iconic buildings around town.
 Because Oakland Park's greatest growth period was soon after World War II, the City has an abundance of Mid-Century Modern structures.
 The photos below show examples of the visible architectural elements around town that give Oakland Park buildings their character.
 Many Oakland Park buildings have some or all of these original elements.

 The photo sets below also contain archival images for period context.
 If you own a building in Oakland Park, you may own elements of period architecture.
+If you have questions, please call 954-630-4339.
+Please scroll down for images.

 Frame Vernacular Style from approximately 1900 to 1940: